Ririe pulls away from North Fremont to win 2A Dstrict 6 boys basketball title

 ST. ANTHONY-- The No. 1 seeded Ririe boys basketball team looked to make it three consecutive titles in the 2A District 6 championship game on Wednesday night, but needed to find some answers against a No. 2 seeded North Fremont squad that seemed poised for the upset.

-It took some time, but by the middle of the third quarter, the Bulldogs found what they were looking for as Larz Sutton attacked the basket and Michael Ure was, well, Michael Ure, despite playing with a bloody nose and three fouls midway through the second half.
+It took some time, but by the middle of the third quarter, the Bulldogs found what they were looking for as Larz Sutton attacked the basket and Michael Ure as well, despite playing with a bloody nose and three fouls midway through the second half.

 The Bulldogs (22-1) broke open a one-point game and pulled away for a 54-42 victory over the Huskies.
 North Fremont (17-6), which had already reached its second consecutive state tournament, couldn’t contain Ririe in the second half as the Bulldogs again celebrated by cutting down the nets.